FrancoisVongue/easyspec/README.md

     weight: { number: 3 },
     isTiger: false
 }
-const summary2 = Validate(CatChildSpec, invalidCatChild);
+const summary = Validate(CatChildSpec, invalidCatChild);
 ```
 Result will be:
 ```
 {
   "valid": false,                                               # object is invalid "errorCount": 5,                                              # 5 errors were found
   "missingProperties": [],
+  "redundantProperties": [
-  "redundantProperties": [ "isTiger" ],             # isTiger property is redundant
+    "isTiger"                                                   # isTiger property is redundant ],
   "errors": {                                                   # "errors" is an object that contains
     "age": [                                                    # an array of errors for every property:
-      "age must be a number",
-      "age must be greater than 0 but was Tom"
+      "age must be of type number but was of type string", "age must be greater than 0 but was Tom"
     ],
     "name": [
-      "name must be a number"
+      "name must be of type string but was of type number" ],
-    ],
     "weight": [
-      "weight must be a number"
+      "weight must be of type number but was of type object" ]
-    ]
   }
 }